sibyabin/order-analytics/README.md

 **-e or --environment** : Use **dev** as value

-**-f or filename** : Use any file placed within **order_analytics/files** folder.
+**-f or --filename** : Use any file placed within **order_analytics/files** folder.
 You can load your own files by copying the file to the mentioend directory and then passign the correct filename to the -f option while triggering the script

 ```bash